perak/perak.github.io/README.md

 #### Personal Interests

 Software developement acceleration and code generation.
 Less programming to humans - more to machines.
 Less coding == more code.
 Interested in neural network algorythms and implementations.
-Internet of things and embedded systems. automation systems and robotics.
+Internet of things and embedded systems.
+Automation systems and robotics.
 Passionate reader of science and science-fiction publications.
 Interested in history, presence and future of technology.
 Friendly and social.
 Family guy.
 Recreative sports - biking, walking... table tennis, anyone?

 #### Contact me